Jagadeesh1987/Bhodidharma-BookStore/README.md

 ## Developer Comments and Notes
 This project is  developed by Jagadeesh
 This project has 3 Components, Namely
-1. Login Components
+1. Login Components.
-  a.
 App has two users
-  b. admin - Username: admin Password: admin123
+  a. admin - Username: admin Password: admin123
-  c.
+  b.
 User - Username: user Password: user123

 2. Book Section .
 I have created two child components, naamely
    a.
 Manage Books - Where this page had add, edit and delete actions and these actions can be performed only by admin.
 Non Admin users can only view the list.